-Protocol - What you must do Guidance - How you should do it maintain the sibling connection, and what efforts are being made to place the juvenile siblings together.
-If it is in their best interest to not have sibling visitation or be placed together, the county agency must explain the reasoning and justification behind the decision on the monthly relevant members of the team serving the child, including the agency's licensing worker, county child welfare worker, and the foster/kinship parents caring for the child. permanency planning contact record tool.
-Supervisors must review and sign the completed Monthly Permanency Planning Contact Record, scanned and attached in NC FAST.
+Protocol - What you must do Guidance - How you should do it Supervisors must review and sign the completed Monthly Permanency Planning Contact Record, scanned and attached in NC FAST.
 Monthly face-to-face contacts must be documented on the Monthly Permanency Planning Contact Record until the child has achieved permanency.
 The form must continue to be completed when a child has been returned home, but the county child welfare services agency retains custody.